top of page

 Asignio is focused on making sure the authentication, proving it is the same user for every point of access, ties back to the initial identification.
 When a user’s identity is set up, they create their Asignio sign-in.
 Then, every time they access their account, they use their unique Asignio sign in making it more secure and easier for the user.

 Asignio uses dual biometrics to authenticate the user.
-Handwriting recognition and passive facial verification (with voice and facial verification as a back-up) are used to authenticate the user and tied back to the initial identification.
+Handwriting recognition and passive facial verification are used to authenticate the user and tied back to the initial identification.
 The system is web-based (no new apps) and works across devices, providing powerful omni-channel authentication, and allowing for easy account recovery if a device is lost.
 It is as fast and easy and the best route forward for tying together identification and authentication in a digital world.

 Contact Calvin Rutherford at demo@asignio.com for more information